 Bart Ehrman in his book Did Jesus Exist? makes the statement that, “of the thousands of scholars of early Christianity… none of them, to my knowledge, has any doubts Jesus existed.”
 He goes on to write the entire book proving there was a historical Jesus.
 But, he stops there.
 Jesus was a person, but he was not divine.

 He walks through the Pauline letters and shows us where Paul clearly believed Jesus was a man.
-Paul makes the claim Jesus was born of a woman, ate a last meal, was of the lineage of King David, had 12 apostles, was crucified and buried.
-Clearly Paul believed in the Jesus of history.
+Paul makes the claim Jesus was born of a woman, ate the last meal, was of the lineage of King David, had 12 apostles, was crucified and buried.
+Clearly, Paul believed in the Jesus of history.

 But Paul also bases his entire theology on the one thing where Ehrman and other historians stop short of.
-Paul says in his letter to Corinth that if Jesus was not raised from the dead, than our faith is useless and we are all lost (1 Corinthians 15:12-16).
+Paul says in his letter to Corinth that if Jesus was not raised from the dead then our faith is useless and we are all lost (1 Corinthians 15:12-16).
 More than that, we should be embarrassed.